Mohave Community College Advanced Training Manufacturing Center

 The Advanced Manufacturing Training Center (ATMC) is a cornerstone of Arizona’s Future48 Workforce Accelerator initiative, created to prepare the next generation of skilled trades professionals.
 Mohave Community College positioned the center as a bridge between education and employment, developed with direct input from local manufacturers, construction leaders, and economic development agencies.
 Its goal is to expand high-demand technical training opportunities and build a pipeline of welders, robotics technicians, HVAC specialists, and industrial maintenance professionals to serve fast-growing industries in Arizona.

-Inside the 36,000-sf facility, students gain hands-on training in high-demand fields, including:
+Inside the 36,000-square-foot facility, students gain hands-on training in high-demand fields, including:

 • Welding technology: 16 booth-based instruction stations for SMAW, GMAW, GTAW, and fabrication.